Acceleration of enzymatic catalysis by active hydrodynamic fluctuations

 Interpolating these two limits, one expects an optimal correlation time, where the reaction rate attains a maximum as indeed shown in the simulations.
-These observations agree with the computed distribution of first passage time, $P(\tauFP)$, the time taken to cross reaction barrier (Fig.~\ref{fig:NS-AF}(B)).
+These observations agree with the computed distribution of first passage time, $P(\tauFP)$, the time taken to cross the reaction barrier (Fig.~\ref{fig:NS-AF}\sb{b}).
 The $P(\tauFP)$ distribution follows a non-monotonic dependence similar to that of $\tauMFP$.
 For $\tauA\sim\tau_0$, the $P(\tauFP)$ shifts to shorter $\tauFP$ values compared to the thermal regime ($\tauA \ll \tau_0$), resulting in increasing reaction rate.
-On the other hand, for $\tauA \gg \tau_0$, the distribution shifts toward the longer first passage times, indicating slowing down compared to the thermal rate $\kappaT$.
-Interestingly, $P(\tauFP)$ crosses over from exponential scaling in the fast regime to power law behaviour in the slow regime, signaling a transition for equilibrium to nonequilibrium behavior.\\
+On the other hand, for $\tauA \gg \tau_0$, the distribution shifts toward the longer first passage times, indicating slowing down compared to the thermal rate $\kappaT$. $P(\tauFP)$ crosses over from exponential scaling in the fast regime to power-law behaviour in the slow regime, signaling a transition from equilibrium to nonequilibrium behavior.

+\nsb{The case of enzymes} Finally, we examine enzymatic catalysis in the presence of an actively fluctuating hydrodynamic background.
+During catalysis, structural and energetic transitions in the enzyme occur in multiple steps: typically, starting from the closure of a specific domain upon substrate binding, followed by the chemical step consisting of the chemical reaction and product release, and re-opening of the binding domain.
+Such a multi-step sequence has been observed, for example, in adenylate kinase (ADK) in which reopening of the bounded domain is identified as the rate-limiting step.~\cite{WolfWatz2004,HenzlerWildman2007}

+To assess the effect of active hydrodynamic fluctuations on catalytic cycles, we evaluate the change in reaction rate as a function of the relevant active noise parameters, \{$\sigA$, $\tauA$\}.
+The scaled active noise strength, $\sigA=\sqrt{\langle\FH^2\rangle/(4a\EB)}$, depends on the reaction energy barrier $\EB$, enzyme stiffness $a$, and the density of the background through $\langle \FH^2 \rangle$ as in Eq.~(\ref{eq:hydroforce}).
+Catalytic reaction energy barriers are measured to typically lie within a range of $\EB=\SIrange{4}{30}{\kBT}$~\cite{Fersht2017, Liu2013} and the typical stiffness of enzymes is reported to vary within a range $a = \SIrange{0.1}{1.0}{\pico\newton\per\nm}$.~\cite{Shiroguchi2011, Lewalle2008, Alemany2016, Hosaka2020a} In Fig.~\ref{fig:ActF}, we have charted out the variation of $\sigA$ over a wide range of backgrounds with density ranging between \SIrange{10}{1000}{\micro\Molar} as a function of $\EB$ for two limiting values of $a$.